sarkynet/filmplace/README.md

-# filmloc
+# Film Place
-FilmLOC mobile application is an application that helps producers and movie directors to easily locate a building or settings for their movie scene shooting.
+Film Place mobile application is an application that helps producers and movie directors to easily locate a building or settings for their movie scene shooting.

 # User stories
 - As a registered user, I want to be able to upload my house